The altar server ministry trains and schedules servers to support clergy to enhance liturgies.

 Ken & Sue Ann Klaber

 Lectors are ministers of the Word and play a key role in the celebration of Mass.
 This ministry involves studying, preparing, and gaining an understanding of God's Word that can be transferred to the assembly in a clear and understandable manner.
 The vital role of the lector is to proclaim the scripture.

 The Music Ministry’s goal is to serve God, to give back as an offering of the gifts He has so graciously bestowed to us, and to engage the assembly through sung prayer.
 The choir provides music for Sunday Masses during the year and rehearses on Tuesday evenings.

 Sacristans train Mass Coordinators, clean liturgical vessels, and order the hosts and wine used to celebrate the Eucharist.
 Mass Coordinators are responsible for making sure liturgical ministers roles are covered for the celebration of Mass and finding replacements for the no shows.

-Responsibilities include adjusting the soundboard so the assembly can clearly hear what is spoken or sung, audio recordings, and announcement reels and worship lyrics.
+The Technology Team assures that audio and visual media is effectively used at liturgical celebrations and occasional events.
+This team currently livestreams the weekly Sunday Mass, funerals Masses when requested, Masses conferring the Sacraments, Parish Mission, and some sacramental parent meetings.
+Responsibilities include adjusting the soundboard so the assembly can clearly hear what is spoken or sung, audio recordings, announcement reels, and worship lyrics.